josephnwachukwu/PHP-Restful-Membership-System/README.md

 * when found creates the session and sends back the user data

 ####logout
+* kills the php session and sends the appropriate logout message

 ####register
 * inserts the data into the database